Portrayal of East Asians in American film and theater: Saving Face (2004)

 Saving Face is a 2004 American romantic comedy-drama film directed by Alice Wu.
-The film surrounds Wil (Michelle Krusiec) is a lesbian, but she is too afraid to tell her widowed mother Hwei-lan, (Joan Chen) or her strict grandparents.
+The film's Wil (Michelle Krusiec) is a lesbian, but she is too afraid to tell her widowed mother Hwei-lan (Joan Chen) or her strict grandparents.
 She is shocked to discover that her 48-year-old mother is pregnant, and that she is not the only member of her family with romantic secrets.
 Hwei-lan is kicked out of her parents' house and forced to live with Wil, straining Wil's growing friendship with the out and proud Vivian (Lynn Chen).